Khongkong/search-pharmacy-web/README.md

-# Search Pharmacies for Masks
+# Search Pharmacies for Face Masks

 Due to the outbreak of COVID-19, at 2020/2/15, Taiwan government requisitioned mask factories in Taiwan, and distributed masks with a high control to maintain the price of masks.
 Until now, each person can only purchase 3 masks per week.